srikrish2812/srikrish2812.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MIS:ML at University of Arizona
+role: MSIS:ML at University of Arizona

 # Organizations/Affiliations to show in About widget
 organizations: